giovannibass/DNS_Server_Configuration/nfs/intro_to_nfs.md

 Head over to the directory and you should be able to access the contents of your shared folder (unless the permissions in the exports folder state otherwise)!

 ## Script Usage
-As of right now the script comes with 2 options: -d and -a
+As of right now the shell script comes with 2 options: -d and -a

 `Usage: sudo ./quicknfs.sh [-d DIRECTORY] [-a ACCESS]`